What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 au FocusGained,BufEnter * checktime

-The Copy & Paste Philosophy
+The Style of Copy & Paste

-• Copying is called yanking
+• Copying is called yanking.

-In other words, "delete = cut."
+In other words, "Delete = Cut."
 This shift in thinking might be the first hurdle.

 Basic Operations (Normal Mode)